skellis46/slipbox/improvisation and the threshold of the self.md

 The practice is repeatedly described by the two of us as beginning through sensation: weight, pressure, skin, temperature, tone, breath, gravity and movement information.
 Katye calls sensation the 'gateway threshold' (Coe, 14 February 2024 pm, conversation 11 of 13), and also describes tracking sensations: 'I noticed this, and then I noticed that and then I noticed this, or I stay with this' (Coe, 8 February 2024 am; conversation 6 of 13).
 This initial experience is not deliberate body scanning, since sensations seem to enter awareness rather than be searched for, but there is still a sense of awareness moving from one bodily event to another.

-**Movement and awareness form a reciprocal process: sensation gives rise to movement, movement generates further sensation, then this loop begins to blur.** -- add this idea
+Movement and awareness appear to form a reciprocal process in which ‘sensing movement precipitates more movement, which precipitates more sensory information’ (Ellis, 4 May 2026).
+Katye, however, questions the circularity implied by reciprocity: she is ‘not saying that that’s not happening’, but experiences it as something that ‘just keeps going somewhere else’ (Coe, 2 February 2024 am; conversation 4 of 13), until the distinction between sensation and movement begins to blur.

 ### Widening of attention